 Where to get a vaccine:

 - Employees: If you are a university employee, please contact Occupational Medicine at (608) 265-5610 if you have questions about your immune status, require vaccination, or need guidance regarding work exclusion or return-to-work clearance.
+You can also receive the vaccine at local Madison pharmacies or your health care provider.

 Am I required to quarantine?